Adam Christodoulou: 2023–2024: GT World Challenge

 After winning the opening race of the prelude, Christodoulou finished fourth in the 24 Hours of Nürburgring, having led the race at some points in the first twelve hours.
 He then competed in the second half of the 2023 GT World Challenge America for Bartone Bros Racing with RealTime, partnering Anthony Bartone.
 Together, the pair finished 12th in the Pro/Am class, with their best result being a class podium (and sixth overall) in the second race at Road America.
 He ended the year in the Greater Bay Area GT4 Cup, held as part of the Macau Grand Prix events, claiming second place in the international debut for the Lotus Emira GT4 after qualifying on pole.

-He entered the opening round of the 2024 GT World Challenge Europe Endurance Cup for Boutsen VDS, which he finished in 16th.
+Christodoulou entered the opening round of the 2024 GT World Challenge Europe Endurance Cup for Boutsen VDS, which he finished in 16th.
 He then returned to the 24 Hours of Nürburgring, performing double duty in the two Team Getspeed SP9 cars.
-However, he would suffer misfortune in both, with the #130 retiring due to suspension damage and the #8 following soon after when Christodoulou left the track and damaged the air filter.
+However, he would suffer misfortune in both, with the No. 130 retiring due to suspension damage and the #8 following soon after when Christodoulou left the track and damaged the air filter.